Secure services with TLSEstimated reading time: 5 minutes

-Once the layer 7 routing solution is enabled, you can start using it in your swarm services.
-You have two options for securing your services with TLS:
+After deploying a layer 7 routing solution, you have two options for securing your services with TLS:

 - Let the proxy terminate the TLS connection.
 All traffic between end-users and the proxy is encrypted, but the traffic going between the proxy and your swarm service is not secured.